 The word “computer” simply means a calculating machine (and the very first computers were women, mostly working for the military or NASA).
 Modern computers are what Alan Turing called “automatic machines”, which we now know simply as Turing machines.
 A Turing machine is an abstract computational device devised to investigate the limits of what can be calculated.
 Practically, a Turing machine is an infinite length tape divided into squares with one symbol per square which tells the reader whether to go forward, backwards, or to stay put.
 Don't bother too much about the tape: Turing machines are an idea, a mental construct, which allow us to investigate what it is possible, in principle, to calculate (given that we also know maths itself is incomplete).

-The truly fantastic thing is that Turing actually built a physical version of his abstract idea, and he did so to crack Enigma during World War II (interestingly, the reason he was able to is because fascist language always contains the seeds of its own destruction: in this case, the phrase Heil Hitler was how Germany lost the war).
+The truly fantastic thing is that Turing actually built a physical version of his abstract idea, and he did so to crack Enigma during World War II (interestingly, the reason he was able to is because fascist language always contains the seeds of its own destruction: in this case, the phrase Heil Hitler was a major contributing factor to Germany's defeat).
 Apart from the fascinating history, this is a fantastical fact because – due to the simplicity of the actual idea of a Turing machine – for any computable algorithm, a Turing machine capable of implementing that algorithm's logic can be constructed.

 This means computers can be used to build computers, which gets us very close to the sort of self-replicating pattern we perceive in RNA.
 We can write an algorithm which specifies a computer, and then implement that as software in another computer.
 The first people to do this were IBM researchers in the 1970's who were looking to investigate resource consumption and needed to partition their machines to do so properly.
 That led to the birth of virtual machines, which are software that emulate a computer, running on other computers.